-To reduce your risk of developing breast cancer, our experts suggest the following:
+To reduce your risk of developing breast cancer, our cancer experts at the Breast Cancer Program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center suggest the following:

 - A lump in the breast

 - Thickening, swelling or dimpling of the breast